marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 EMR Spark Cluster that are significant, such as the 100-second timeout for validating connections among nodes and the 30-minute timeout for query resolution.\
-This experiment showed that the Spark EMR Cluster can regulate its processes and function effectively to get the query results, even with one less node.
+This experiment showed that the Spark EMR Cluster can regulate its processes and function effectively to get the query results, even with one less node.\
+> Please remember that you'll have to terminate the cluster in the AWS to avoid the deactivation of the AWS account.
+You can only start one cluster at a time.

 ## Observe measurements of the performance of an EMR Cluster using CloudWatch